Disney Plus: Everything you need to know (plus movies coming straight to stream)

-Disney Plus' solid footing -- and the fact that it has become the de facto way Disney has been releasing new movies so during coronavirus lockdown -- spurred the company to remove its standard offer of seven-day free trials for new members.
+Disney Plus' solid footing -- and the fact that it has become the de facto way Disney has been releasing new movies during coronavirus lockdown -- spurred the company to remove its standard offer of seven-day free trials for new members last week.
+That move came about two weeks before the service's next major release, a filmed version of the hit Broadway musical Hamilton shot with the original cast.

 But as the coronavirus pandemic has shuttered cinemas and forced families to entertain themselves almost completely at home, Disney has been tweaking Disney Plus' role.
 Disney has announced a string of surprise streaming releases as its service takes on bigger and earlier involvement in its big-screen films' releases.